maxymkuz/Sports-predictor/README.md

 # Sport's Predictor
 ### Description
-I am making an API, which will accurately predict an outcome of any sports event using profound Machine Learning algorithms.
-As sport betting market turnover steadily grows at around +7-8% per year, and is already worth more than 7$ billion, the demand for betting platforms is rising.
+I am making an API, which will predict an outcome of any sports event using profound classification Machine Learning algorithms, and figure out coefficients of all possible outcomes(win, draw, lose).
+As sport betting market turnover steadily grows at about +7-8% per year, and is already worth more than 7$ billion, the demand for betting platforms is rising.
 This
-    API is meant to be used as the core of any sports betting platform.
+    API is meant to be used as the core in setting coefficients at any sports betting platform.

-It also has graphic interface to provide the same functionality for ordinary users in a visual and convenient way.
+It also has a website, a graphic interface to provide the same functionality for ordinary users in a more visual and convenient way.

 ## Table of contents
 * **[Installation and setup](#setup)**